saml1087/apcsa-freedom-project/entries/entry02.md

 #### Plans for Winter Break!!

 I do plan to relax and just enjoy the break.
 The whole semester I had been stressing over college applications but that's finally over (but I still have to worry about finishing Financial Aid).
 Other than that, I hope to just not worry about homework, sleep alot, and play a lot of videogames.
 I might do some learning in the side in preparation for the Stadia Game Jam that takes place in January.
 So for that, I plan to explore Lua a little bit and try to understand some concepts, maybe even apply to my learning of Unity.
-Other than that I hope to have a restful break!
+But lastly and most importantly, I hope to have a restful break!

 [Previous](entry01.md) | [Next](entry03.md)